East Wenatchee Clovis Site

-The East Wenatchee Clovis Site (also called the Richey-Roberts Clovis Site or the Richey Clovis Cache) is a deposit of prehistoric Clovis points and other implements, dating to roughly 11,000 radiocarbon years before present or about 13,000 calendar years before present, found near the city of East Wenatchee, Washington in 1987.
-Accidentally discovered in an apple orchard by Mark Mickels, it yielded some of the largest stone Clovis points known to science.
-After controversy over its excavation, the site was sealed off from further digging from 1992 until 2007.
+The East Wenatchee Clovis Site (also called the Richey-Roberts Clovis Site or the Richey Clovis Cache), with the site designation of "45DO482", is a deposit of prehistoric Clovis points and other implements, dating to roughly 11,000 radiocarbon years before present, found near the city of East Wenatchee, Washington in 1987.
+Accidentally discovered on an apple farm, the site contained some of the largest known stone Clovis points.
+It lies just west of the Columbia River.